the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 The event will be co-hosted by the Alan Turing Institute and Microsoft UK.
 The Alan Turing Institute is the UK's national institute for Data Science and Artificial Intelligence.
-It provides a hub between researchers, instructors, librarians and policy makers in UK universities, industry partners such as Accenture, HSBC, Siemens and Lloyds Register Foundation, and government agencies including the the National Health Service, the Ministry of Defense, and the Department for Business, Energy and Industrial Strategy.
+It provides a hub between researchers, instructors, librarians and policy makers in UK universities, industry partners such as Accenture, HSBC, Siemens and Lloyds Register Foundation, and government agencies including the the National Health Service, the Ministry of Defence, and the Department for Business, Energy and Industrial Strategy.
 The Institute seeks to bring cutting edge research methods, tools, practices and systems to address real-world problems.
-It can only achieve this mission by sharing knowledge and expertise across its diverse community of stakeholders: an indentical challenge to the long term sustainability of the Jupyter ecosystem.
+It can only achieve this mission by sharing knowledge and expertise across its diverse community of stakeholders: an identical challenge to the long term sustainability of the Jupyter ecosystem.

 We have three specific goals for this event:

 1. Form a UK Jupyter contributors community to facilitate sustained contributions to the whole of the Jupyter ecosystem.
 2. Map and identify the most common barriers limiting participation and onboarding to Jupyter projects, and develop a roadmap of processes and improvements to help lower said barriers.
-3. Run a "Jupyter mentored sprints for diverse beginners" to support members of traditionally underrepresented groups who are interested in contributing to Jupyter but have encountered barriers to participation in the past.
+3. Run a mentored sprint for diverse beginners event to support members of traditionally underrepresented groups who are interested in contributing to Jupyter but have encountered barriers to participation in the past.

 These three goals complement each other and, at the same time, cover several cycles of research, strategic planning and active contribution to the Jupyter ecosystem.